rubenmesserschmidt/blendai-docs/docs/source/features/render_suggestions.rst

 ========

 Description (optional)
     A description of what your render should look like or specify what you want to improve.
 Leave this blank for general suggestions.

-    Examples:
+Here are some examples:

     - Stylized rocks, how can I improve the lighting.
     - Realistic axe, I need help with the composition.
     - What can I do to make the scene more interesting?